zehengl/zehengl.github.io/_posts/2015-12-10-setup-your-site-with-minimal-effort.markdown

 date:   2015-12-10
 author: Zeheng Li
 ---
-Once up a time I had a domain and a hosting account on U.S. [GoDaddy](https://www.godaddy.com/), where a [WordPress](https://wordpress.org/) blog and a simple static site was hosted.
-I ended up paying $60~70 per year.
+Once upon a time I had a domain and a hosting account on U.S. [GoDaddy](https://www.godaddy.com/), where a [WordPress](https://wordpress.org/) blog and a simple static site was hosted.
+I ended up paying $60~70 annually.
 Early this year I managed to remind myself to cancel the automatic renewal and stop wasting money.
 Since my site was no longer live, I looked for alternatives.
 If you google "create a free website", you can find options such as [WIX](http://www.wix.com/) and [Weebly](http://www.weebly.com/).

+"I DON'T LIKE THEM"

 I prefer something minimal and hackable at the same time.
 That's the reason I decide to use Github and Jekyll, alongside with other ready-made tools such Disqus and Google Analytics to create this website.